 Securing the cars of tomorrow is a concern for car makers, Tier-1 suppliers, and consumers alike.
 As a matter of fact, a 2015 consumer survey showed that 62% of people questioned feared that cars of the future will be easily hacked.
 Lawmakers in the US have already passed bills to address and calm these fears, bringing regulatory requirements into the picture as well.
-To help our customers address these needs, Tuxera Flash File System now ships with automotive security features.
+To help our customers address these needs, VelocityFS by Tuxera (formerly Tuxera Flash File System) now ships with automotive security features.
 But before we go deeper into the new security features, here’s a short overview of how Tuxera fits in to the connected car security framework.

 To protect consumer safety and privacy, connected cars must be secure at all levels – from the hardware and software inside, to the connections to the network and cloud.
 Andy Birnie and Timo Van Roermund of NXP Semiconductors refer to this holistic perspective on automotive security as the 4-layer Security Framework.
 Their framework illustrates how security must be addressed at each level within the car including the interfaces, gateways, the network, and processing deep within the car.

 As an embedded software and services provider, the majority of what we do at Tuxera is situated at the core of this framework, “secure processing.”
 VelocityFS and our other file system implementations are embedded into various processing units within the car to provide reliable data storage management.

 New security features in VelocityFS by Tuxera flash file system

 The latest update of VelocityFS by Tuxera brings security features that help Tier-1 suppliers and car makers meet regulatory requirements and gives peace of mind to consumers.
 These file system security features include:

 Here’s a high-level description of each of these security features and why they’re valuable at the file-system level.